hilton/hilton.github.com/presentations/flat-http-api-documentation.md

 ---
-title: Flat HTTP API Documentation
+title: Flat HTTP API Design (and documentation)
 description: Because flat design isn’t only for the user interface
 layout: speaking
 ---